William Tillman: Later years

 Tillman wed housekeeper Julia Prophet on January 15, 1863.
 The couple had one son, Frederick (c.
 1869 – ?).
-He registered for conscription in June of the same year but it is not known if he actually performed military service during the Civil War.
+Tillman registered for conscription in June of the same year but it is not known if he actually performed military service during the Civil War.
 The date and place of his death are unknown; historian Gerald Henig asserts that "no verifiable evidence" exists to account for Tillman's final years.

 Legacy

 Many of Tillman's contemporaries, including notable figures in the African-American community, paid tribute to him.
 Frederick Douglass likens him to the slave rebels Nat Turner and Denmark Vesey in his August 1861 Douglass' Monthly column titled "A Black Hero", adding that Tillman "walked to his work of self-deliverance with a step as firm and dauntless as the noblest Roman of them all".
 Booker T. Washington devotes two pages of his 1900 work A New Negro for a New Century to narrating Tillman's recapture of the schooner and praising him for being "as brave as a lion".

 Tillman's story was retold in several contemporaneous publications, including The Bugle Blast (1864) and The Rebel Pirate's Fatal Prize (1865).
 Stories on Tillman also ran in Scientific American, Harper's Weekly, and Frank Leslie's Illustrated Weekly.
 A writer for the New-York Tribune remarked that the Union was "indebted" to William Tillman "for the first vindication of its honour on the sea".
 The Herald described Tillman as "the splendid son of Africa" while predicting that his name "will now become historic as the enacter of as great a piece of daring and heroism as perhaps the world ever saw."
 Similar sentiments were echoed in other abolitionist pieces.

 The monthly American Phrenological Journal provided a thorough analysis of Tillman's phrenological profile:

 He has more than a common degree of Firmness and self-reliance, considerable Self-Esteem, and large Approbativeness and Conscientiousness.
 His social faculties are well indicated.
 His Combativeness and Destructiveness are not predominant qualities, though they are rather strong.
 We judge that he would never quarrel nor exercise cruelty if he could well avoid it, but that he would be executive and thorough in whatever he undertook to do.